anders94/bitcoin-supply.com/README.md

 # bitcoin-supply.com

-This is the codebase behind the bitcoin-supply.com website which shows how the supply calculations are reached and serves as a platform for proposals and debate about changes to these calculations.
+This is the codebase behind the bitcoin-supply.com website.
+It shows how the supply calculations are reached and serves as a platform for proposals and debate about changes to these calculations.
+Primarily, this site tracks *provably lost* coin although we will be adding other grades in the future.

+*Provably lost* comprises coin that has been made impossible to spend and coin lost by miners not collecting all available fees and new supply.
+Generally, existing coin can be lost in transactions that require something impossible to be true (such as 1 + 1 = 3) in order to be spent.
+Existing coin can also be lost in fees that miners fail to collect.
+Miners can also fail to collect some or all of the new coin available in a block.
+All of these cases result in *provably lost* coin.

 ## Contributions